-Following an internal process, The Department for Education are pleased to award this contract to you, Steve Crocker Consultancy Limited, to act as External Advisor on the Children's Social Care Market.
+Following an internal process, The Department for Education are pleased to direct award this Contract to J Wooster Services.

-The attached Order Form, contract Conditions and the Annexes set out the terms of the Contract between The Department for Education and Steve Crocker Consultancy Ltd for the provision of the Deliverables set out in the Order Form.
+The attached Order Form, contract Conditions and the Annexes set out the terms of the Contract between the Department for Education and J Wooster Services for the provision of the Deliverables set out in the Order Form.

 We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
-Please confirm your acceptance of this Contract by signing the Order Form within 7 days from the date of the Order Form.
+Please confirm your acceptance of this Contract by signing and returning the Order Form within 7 days from the date of the Order Form.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number(s) above in any future communications relating to this Contract.